 Of course, no matter how easy and helpful they can be, it’s not all sunshine and rainbows when it comes to AMCs.
 Here are some possible disadvantages you need to consider before you make a decision:

 1- The cost:

-As a small association, it would be better to shift your focus to hiring/training experienced staff members, and using extensive association management software.
-These together can also help you streamline all of your management and data processes, and will be cost-efficient.
+As a small association, it would be better to shift your focus to hiring/training experienced staff members and using extensive association management software.
+These together can also help you streamline your management and data processes and will be cost-efficient.

 3- Decreased personal connections:

 If you hire an AMC to manage your association, you should also be aware of the fact that their high degree of professionalism can be a downside to some people.
 Especially if you’re more of a tight-knit community, fostering these relationships can be a major part of managing your association.
 However, since the AMC managers won’t have such relationships, they might lose the personal touch that you value.
 The balance between methodical and helpful can be difficult to maintain with third-party organizations and can lead to misunderstandings or hardships.